lreisdeandrade/marvelapp/README.md

 - Suggestions ,ideas, Pulls and issues are very welcomed.

 ### Project Set-up
-- Get a key pair in site [Marvel Developer](https://developer.marvel.com/) and add in respective constants located on MarvellModule.kt file.
+- Get a key pair in site [Marvel Developer](https://developer.marvel.com/) and add in respective constants located on MarvelModule.kt file.